-Adobe Photoshop (or graphics programs like it, such as the freely downloadable GIMP - https://www.gimp.org/downloads/ allow you to do amazing things like photo repair and reconstruction, signs, banners, birthday cards, business cards, folders, etc. ALL of my book are created ENTIRELY within Photoshop 7 (from 1997!)
+Adobe Photoshop, or graphics programs like it, such as the freely downloadable GIMP - https://www.gimp.org/downloads/ allow you to do amazing things like photo repair and reconstruction, signs, banners, birthday cards, business cards, folders, etc. ALL of my book are created ENTIRELY within Photoshop 7 (from 1997!)

-Above are samples of finished works for my business called Trickphoto.com, which, in addition to artistic or business needs, also does scanning, repair and archiving to dvd for your precious photos of family and pets, which can be lost forever in a disaster!
+So, in addition to artistic or business needs, I do scanning, repair and archiving to dvd for your precious photos of family and pets, which can be lost forever in a disaster!
 That's no joke, btw; watch a person being interviewed on the news after they've sadly lost their home in a tragedy and they always say: "What can't be replaced are the photos."
 Think about that.
 I can restore an old photo like the lady on the left, or the Veteran or the little boy and then you get it saved on a dvd that you can take to a printer and get a framed copy of for your walls or a family album.
 We can also do this all through the mail, so I can work from the originals, unless you can scan them @ 300 dpi minimum.
 Drop me a line in the contact form to see how to proceed.

 These examples of photo repair, book covers, flyers, CD cover designs, even a colorizing of an M.C.
 Escher piece of art in the lower right corner, are only a fraction of what I've done professionally.
 But check out the Viet Nam vet's complete reconstruction where he lent me his actual uniform so I could scan the medals and uniform cloth to get it all super sharp.
 I asked for $200, he gave me $400.00!